docker/mcp-registry/CONTRIBUTING.md

 ]
 ```

-When this file is found next to your `server.yaml`, the `task build -- --tools your-server-name` list the tools by reading the file instead of
+When this file is found next to your `server.yaml`, the `task build -- --tools your-server-name` lists the tools by reading the file instead of
 running the server.

 ### 4️⃣ Wait for review and approval